peng-ju/peng-ju.github.io/publications/index.md

 #### Posters
 1. 'Near-field GHz rotation and sensing with an optically levitated nanodumbbel', GRC, Mechanical Systems in the Quantum Regime (2022). [[Link]](https://www.grc.org/mechanical-systems-in-the-quantum-regime-conference/2022/)

+#### Other Experience
+Reviewer for Optics Letters, Scientific Reports, et al.